kelseyhightower/nomad-on-kubernetes/docs/07-nomad.md

 kubectl apply -f statefulsets/nomad.yaml
 ```

 It can take a few minutes before the Nomad cluster is ready.
-Use `kubectl` to monitor progress:
+Use the `kubectl` command to monitor progress:

 ```
 kubectl get pods -l app=nomad